opf/openproject/docs/release-notes/10-4-0/README.md

 - Fixed: Missing warning message when deleting time entry (on My page) \[[#32268](https://community.openproject.com/wp/32268)\]
 - Fixed: Unclear which assigned role an admin has in a project \[[#32274](https://community.openproject.com/wp/32274)\]

-## How to try the OpenProject BIM Edition?

-Try out OpenProject BIM 10.4. right away, create a free trial instance for the [OpenProject BIM Edition.](https://start.openproject.com/go/bim)

-## What is on the Roadmap?

-We are continuously developing new features for OpenProject.
-For the upcoming BIM specific release we are focusing on more building industry specific features and integrations, i.e.

-- Revit integration to OpenProject.
-- Further advanced BCF management.

 ## Installation and Updates

 To use OpenProject 10.4 right away, create an instance on [OpenProject.org.](https://start.openproject.com/)